Quaresimali - Italian Cookies for Lent

 COLOMBA - EASTER DOVE CAKE

-This dove-shaped sponge cake is filled with rich gianduja cream and topped with a crunchy chocolate icing.
-It is an essential tradition of an Italian Easter celebration.
+This dove-shaped cake generously filled with candied orange peel is an essential tradition of an Italian Easter celebration.

 ITALIAN RISEN CHRIST CRUCIFIX